 Magpul M-LOK Rail Covers, type 2 to be specific, are textured polymer squares that snap into M-LOK holes on most aluminium M-LOK handguard rails.
-There are limitations in that the Magpul M-LOK Rail Covers do not fit properly with Magpul MOE M-LOK, nor the Magpul SL and SGA foregrips.
+There are limitations in that the Magpul M-LOK Rail Covers do not fit properly with Magpul MOE M-LOK, nor the Magpul SL and No products found. foregrips.
 The Magpul M-LOK Rail Covers lock into place with a second rectangular plug that provides a near seamless surface of contoured textured grip surface.
 And I’ve found that just a bit of grinding on the center section pillar can make the rail cover fit where a gas block limits the clearance.

 The Magpul M-LOK Rail Covers sit barely over 1/8th inch above the rail, and use a snag-free design that covers the rail considerably more than most other options.
 At about two bucks a rail section, adding some custom color to your AR has never been as affordable or functional.

 Technically, Magpul makes five different colors including black, flat dark earth, grey, olive drab green, and pink.
 Since each piece is actually two pieces, and an average handguard can take five covers in a row, that’s five times five times five or 125 different rail combinations possible.
 Thus the Lego comparison.
 For my “needs” i avoided the pink and focused on the remaining four colors which left me four times four times five or 80 different possible combinations.
 And with three rail sides to cover, that would expand the available rail cover color combinations across my rifle to 240.